gratefullee/NLP_fraud_detection/README.md

 # fraud_detection

-Dataset: real world 14,337 cases of credit card usage information (about 9% is fraud cases)
+Dataset: 14,337 of real-world credit card transaction (about 9% is fraud cases)

-Each transaction has a description about the product/service on 'description' colum.
+Each transaction has a description about the product/service on 'description' colum as well as other features.

 After data cleaning, I used the LDA and LSA topic modeling.
 Based on the vector values, I put it into a random forest model and tried to predict if it's fraud or not.